-In Part 1 we reviewed what aging in place is, why it’s important to plan ahead for home remodeling and decorating projects, and I covered the first 2 things to consider – grab bars and selecting flooring.
-In this installment, I’m going to cover shower seats, clear floor space, and planning storage.
+In Part 1, we discussed aging in place and why it’s important to plan ahead for a bathroom remodel.
+I covered the first 2 things to consider – grab bars and flooring selections.
+In this installment of design for aging, I’m review shower seats, clear floor space, and planning storage.

 Shower seat 101.
 This is NOT a shower seat…